 3) Offer Free Giveaways

-Offering giveaways to clients and prospects is an excellent business promoting strategy that can result in an overflow of new and repeat clients.
+Offering giveaways to clients and prospects is an excellent business promoting strategy that can result in an overflow of new and returning customers.
 If you’re in a service orientated business, you’ll want to offer a free consultation.
 Your prospects will have the opportunity to test your service risk-free.

 For businesses that are product oriented, you may have a “buy 2 get 1 free” or give something unrelated to the product, for instance, “Buy a bed sheet and receive a pair of shoes for free”.